-2. I think the theme of 2016 for content marketers will be amplification and personalization.
+2. I think the theme this year for content marketers will be amplification and personalization.
 Most of us have gotten pretty good and content creation, but are we getting the most value out of every piece of content that we produce?
 I think not.
 Paid will become the norm, organic will be deemphasized even more, and better targeting and personalization will be critical for driving results.

 ~ Jason Miller, Group Manager, Content Marketing and Social Media, LinkedIn Marketing Solutions

-Robert Rose – 2016 is a pivot year for content, marketing and advertising
+Robert Rose – this is a pivot year for content, marketing and advertising

 I predict we’ll see exponential growth in the re-organization of sales, marketing and technology departments around terms like “customer experience”, “innovation” and “content”.
 As digital advertising continues to become more difficult and complicated, companies will begin flowing much more money into differentiated customer experiences as a way to capture and hold attention.